Military of the Qing dynasty: Self-Strengthening: military modernization

+Organization

+8 Banners

 One of the keys to Nurhaci's successful unification of Jurchen tribes and his challenge to the Ming dynasty in the early seventeenth century was the formation of the Eight Banners, a uniquely Manchu institution that was militarily efficient, but also played economic, social, and political roles.
 As early as 1601 and possibly a few years earlier, Nurhaci made his soldiers and their families register into permanent companies known as niru, the same name as the smaller hunting parties in which Jurchen men traditionally joined to practice military operations and wage war.
-Sometime before 1607, these companies were themselves grouped into larger units called gūsa, or "banners," differentiated by colors: yellow, white, red, and blue.
+Sometime before 1607, these companies were themselves grouped into larger units called gūsa, or "banners", differentiated by colors: yellow, white, red, and blue.
 In 1615 a red border was added to each flag (except for the red banner, to which a white border was added) to form a total of eight banners that Jurchen troops carried into battles.
 The banner system allowed Nurhaci's new state to absorb defeated Jurchen tribes simply by adding companies; this integration in turn helped to reorganize Jurchen society beyond petty clan affiliations.

 As Qing power expanded north of the Great Wall, the Banner system kept expanding too.
 Soon after defeating the Chahar Mongols with the help of other Mongol tribes in 1635, Nurhaci's son and successor Hong Taiji incorporated his new Mongol subjects and allies into the Mongol Eight Banners, which ran parallel to the original Manchu banners.
 Hong Taiji was more prudent in integrating Chinese troops.
 In 1629, he first created a "Chinese army" (Manchu: nikan cooha; 漢軍 (Hànjūn)) of about 3000 men.
 In 1631 these Chinese units absorbed men that could build and operate European-style cannon, and were therefore renamed "Heavy Troops" (M.: ujen cooha; 重軍 (Zhòngjūn)).
 By 1633 they counted about 20 companies and 4,500 men fighting under black standards.
 These Chinese companies were grouped into two banners in 1637, four in 1639, and finally eight banners in 1642.
 These "Hanjun" banners are known as the "Chinese" or "Chinese-martial" banners.